Facing Drug Charges in Franklin? A Drug Crimes Lawyer Can Protect Your Freedom and Future

 Drug manufacturing or trafficking

 You could face manufacturing charges whether or not you intend to sell and distribute the drugs or keep them for personal use.
-Drug trafficking and manufacturing charges are handled based on both federal and state laws, along with the resulting penalties.
+Drug trafficking and manufacturing charges are handled based on both federal and state laws.

 Several factors will be considered to establish whether the drugs were intended for personal use, sale, or distribution: